redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 ---
 title: "Develop RedisInsight plugins"
 linkTitle: Develop plugins
-description: Learn how to develop RedisInsight plugins
+description: Guidance on developing RedisInsight plugins
 weight: 30
 aliases:
 ---

-To encapsulate plugin scripts and styles, plugin visualization in **Workbench** is rendered using Iframe, as described in the main plugin script and the stylesheet (if it is specified in the `package.json`).
+To encapsulate plugin scripts and styles, plugin visualization in **Workbench** is rendered using IFrame, as described in the main plugin script and the stylesheet (if it is specified in the `package.json`).
-Iframe also includes basic styles.
+IFrame also includes basic styles.

 ## Plugin structure